Candice Forword

-Candice For [sic] (born 19 April 1979) is a field hockey forward from South Africa, who did not make it into the national squad that finished 9th at the 2004 Summer Olympics in Athens.
-The striker made her international debut in 2003. comes from Pretoria, and is nicknamed Cands.
-She plays for a provincial team called Northern Gauteng.
-She announced her retirement from international hockey on 12 March 2007.
+Candice For [sic] (born 19 April 1979) is a field hockey forward from South Africa, who was a member of the national squad that finished 9th at the 2004 Summer Olympics in Athens.
+The striker made her international debut as an 18yr old schoolgirl in 1997.
+For [sic] comes from East London, South Africa, and is nicknamed Cands.
+She played for several provincial teams including Border, Natal and Northern Gauteng as well as for clubs in the UK.
+She was capped 75 times for her country and announced her retirement from international hockey on 12 March 2007.